 Breakups are never easy.
-Maybe you have been on the receiving end of one, or perhaps you made the difficult decision to end a relationship.
+Maybe you’ve been on the receiving end of one, or perhaps you were the one who made the difficult decision to end a relationship.

 Several years ago, I had to end a relationship after I lost peace about moving forward with a future together.
 We initially met like many couples these days through online dating.
 At the time, our break up felt abrupt.
 It didn’t all make sense to me.